Introduction

 Whisky & Wine

-Generally speaking, alternatives are not priced correctly.
-The price that is given to you is always a guess by one of the Directors who will more often than not overprice the valuation in order to keep you satisfied, the fund stable and to entice you and other investors to keep investing.
+Generally speaking, alternatives are often not priced correctly.
+The price you are given is often a guess by one of the Directors.
+The valuation may be overpriced to keep you satisfied, and the fund stable, to entice you and other investors to keep investing.

 Here is a link to an article written by Shane Hickey in The Guardian.